-- Vinorelbine plus trastuzumab. - Patients not fit to receive chemotherapy should receive single agent trastuzumab. - If patients have progressed within 6 months of completing treatment for early stage disease and have received previous treatment with trastuzumab and a taxane, and have a PS of 0-1, consider trastuzumab emtansine. - Lapatinib could be considered if not fit for chemotherapy (funding approval required).
+- Vinorelbine plus trastuzumab. - FEC 75 if not given with adjuvant intent. - Patients not fit to receive chemotherapy should receive single agent trastuzumab. - If patients have progressed within 6 months of completing treatment for early stage disease and have received previous treatment with trastuzumab and a taxane, and have a PS of 0-1, consider trastuzumab emtansine. - Lapatinib could be considered if not fit for chemotherapy (funding approval required).

-10.2 HER2 Negative Patients
+10.1.2 HER2 Negative Patients

-- An anthracycline containing regimen if not given with adjuvant intent. - Docetaxel (depending on performance status and LFTs). - Docetaxel in combination with Capecitabine should be considered for very fit young patients requiring a rapid response e.g. for life-threatening visceral metastases. - Gemcitabine and Paclitaxel. - Alpelisib for the treatment of hormone-receptor positive, HER2-negative, locally advanced or metastatic breast cancer in patients previously treated with a CDK4/6 inhibitor and an aromatase inhibitor where a PIK3CA mutation has been identified in a tumour or plasma specimen using a validated test.
-NB: No prior treatment with fulvestrant for any indication permitted.
+- Triple negative breast cancer whose tumours have PD-L1 expression >/= 1% atezolizumab and Nabpaclitaxel - An anthracycline containing regimen if not given with adjuvant intent. - Docetaxel (depending on performance status and LFTs). - Docetaxel in combination with Capecitabine should be considered for very fit young patients requiring a rapid response e.g. for life-threatening visceral metastases. - Gemcitabine and Paclitaxel.